 Wild Turkey export releases compose an interesting market worthy of any whiskey enthusiast’s exploration.
 There are two primary reasons for this recommendation.
-First, there are several age-stated expressions that continued after Wild Turkey dropped ages from domestic releases.
+First, there are several age-stated expressions that continued after Wild Turkey dropped age statements from domestic releases.
 And second, there remain a number of unique duty-free and export-only special editions never released in the United States.
-Wild Turkey 13-Year Old Distiller’s Reserve is one of those export-only special editions.
+Wild Turkey Thirteen Year Old Distiller’s Reserve is one of those export-only special editions.

-Sometime before 2014, Wild Turkey ceased production of the export 12-year WT 101.
-While to my knowledge there has never been an official statement as to the exact reasons, it’s been inferred through interviews with the Russells that maintaining an adequate supply of 101-proof, 12-year whiskey had become quite difficult (as many barrels reduced in ABV upon aging).
-In its place came Wild Turkey Distiller’s Reserve, a 13-year KSBW at 91 proof.
-The reverse label of the bottle gives a little insight into the release (as with all whiskey marketing, please take it with a grain of salt):
+Sometime before 2014, Wild Turkey ceased production of the export twelve-year Wild Turkey 101.
+To my knowledge there has never been an official statement as to the exact reasons, but it’s been inferred through interviews with the Russells that maintaining an adequate supply of 101-proof, twelve-year bourbon had become difficult (as many well-aged barrels reduced in proof).
+In its place came Wild Turkey Distiller’s Reserve, a thirteen-year KSBW at 91 proof.
+The reverse label of the bottle gives a little insight into the release.
+As with all whiskey marketing, please take it with a grain of salt:

-If some of this sounds familiar, it’s because you’ve heard similar descriptions before – most recently with 2015’s Wild Turkey Master’s Keep (a 17-year KSBW at 86.8 proof).
-Master’s Keep, while considerably lower in ABV, is a full-flavored whiskey with plenty of complexity.
+If some of this sounds familiar, it’s because you’ve heard similar descriptions before – most recently with 2015’s Wild Turkey Master’s Keep (a seventeen-year KSBW at 86.8 proof).
+Master’s Keep, while considerably lower in ABV, is a full-flavored whiskey with notable complexity.
 How does Distiller’s Reserve line up?
-Is it reminiscent of the older 12-year 101 or possibly closer to Master’s Keep?
+Is it reminiscent of the older twelve-year 101 or possibly closer to Master’s Keep?
 Let’s have a taste and find out!

-Wild Turkey Distiller’s Reserve (2014 export) – KSBW at 91 proof – aged at least 13 years – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY
+Wild Turkey Distiller’s Reserve (2014 export) – 91-proof KSBW – aged at least thirteen years – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …